 Class Size & Teaching Load

 In order to maintain the quality and comparability of CE courses, concurrent enrollment classes cannot be taught in fewer hours than an on-campus SLCC course.
 For example, a two-credit-hour lecture course is taught in a minimum of 30 contact hours, and a three-credit-hour lecture course is taught in a minimum of 45 contact hours.
 A three-credit-hour lecture/lab course that is composed of two lecture hours and one lab hour would be taught in a minimum of 75 contact hours.
 A four credit-hour lecture/lab course that is composed of three lecture hours and one lab hour would be taught in 90 contact hours.
-CE high school adjunct teachers will need to coordinate with their SLCC liaisons on required contact hours.
+CE instructors will need to coordinate with their SLCC liaisons on required contact hours.

 Unlike high schools, colleges adjust the amount of time a class meets each week based on the required contact hours (number of hours spent with an instructor) for a given class.
 While about 75% of SLCC classes have one contact hour per credit, the remainder have up to three contact hours per credit.
 This is particularly true in courses with embedded labs or other hands-on components.
 Over a college semester, a 3 contact hour course will meet three hours each week for 15 weeks plus one additional week set aside for final exams, a 4 contact hour course will meet four hours each week, a 5 contact hour course for five hours each week, and so forth.
 Since a contact hour is defined as 50 minutes with an instructor, this equates to 750 minutes with an instructor for each contact hour.